Bodies of 2 girls found in woods

 "I have a lot of questions, but it's just mostly rage at whoever could do this to two little girls," she said.

-Zion, population 23,000, had three reported homicides in 2002 and none in 2003, according to the police department's annual reports.
+Zion had three reported murders in 2002 and none in 2003, according to the police department's annual reports.

 "This is an unusual occurrence for our community, and we are going to do everything we possibly can to bring this to a quick resolution," Mayor Lane Harrison said.

 CNN's Keith Oppenheim contributed to this report.